-The exiting student is responsible for contacting the course facilitator to schedule the exit interview within 6 weeks following withdrawal from the Nursing Program.
+When a student withdraws or is dismissed from the Nursing Program for any reason (i.e., course failure, illness, etc.) an exit interview is required.
+The exiting student is responsible for contacting the course facilitator to schedule the exit interview within 6 weeks following course failure or withdrawal from the Nursing Program.
 If the course facilitator is not on campus to conduct the exit interview, the student will schedule an appointment with the Program Coordinator to complete the interview.